Patrick Swayze: Illness and death

+In an interview with Barbara Walters that aired in January 2009, Swayze acknowledged that he had "a tiny little mass" in his liver but said he wanted the media to report that he was "kicking it".
+When asked whether he was using holistic or alternative treatments in addition to chemotherapy, he said he was taking some Chinese herbs but criticized unsupported claims made by proponents of alternative methods.

-On January 9, 2009, Swayze was hospitalized with pneumonia, a complication caused by chemotherapy.
-On January 16, he was released from the hospital to rest at home with his wife.
-On April 19, 2009, doctors informed Swayze that the cancer had again metastasized to his liver.
+On January 9, 2009, Swayze was hospitalized with pneumonia, a complication of chemotherapy.
+He was released on January 16 to rest at home with his wife.
+On April 19, 2009, doctors informed him that the cancer had again metastasized to his liver.

-Swayze was a smoker for 40 years, once mentioning that he had smoked 60 cigarettes a day.
-He stated that his chain smoking had probably contributed to the development of his disease, but continued to smoke cigarettes while undergoing treatment for cancer.
+Swayze had been a smoker for 40 years and once said he smoked 60 cigarettes a day.
+He believed his chain smoking likely contributed to his illness, yet he continued smoking during treatment.

-Swayze died with family at his side at his home on September 14, 2009, at the age of 57, 20 months after his cancer diagnosis.
+Swayze died at his home on September 14, 2009, at age 57.
 His publicist confirmed to CNN that he had died of pancreatic cancer.